Founded by a Former ChefTested in a Real Home KitchenUnbiased & IndependentRead by 1M+ Home Brewers

 I earn a commission if you make a purchase, at no additional cost to you.

-You may have noticed a theme in this article regarding paper coffee filters: brown is best.
+You may have noticed a recurring theme in this article regarding paper coffee filters: brown is often considered the best.

-If you want to learn more about the reasons behind my thoughts, you can read my comparison between bleached and unbleached coffee filters here.
+Tip: For a deeper understanding of the reasons behind my thoughts, you can read my comparison of bleached and unbleached coffee filters here.

 Chemex's coffee filters are made with sturdy paper and won't rip during the brewing process or when you're removing the spent grounds from your coffee maker.

-They are designed to fit many of the Chemex sizes available but can also be used for other coffee makers that require a cone-shaped filter.
+They are designed to fit many Chemex sizes available, but can also be used with other coffee makers that require a cone-shaped filter.

 Additionally, they are designed to remove a large portion of the oils that can cause your coffee to taste bitter.
 You won't find any stray grounds at the bottom of your cup, either.

-Bottom line: These basic paper coffee filters are great for those who own coffee makers designed for cone-shaped filters and want great-tasting coffee and simple clean-up.
+Bottom line: These basic paper coffee filters are ideal for those who own coffee makers designed for cone-shaped filters, offering great-tasting coffee and simple cleanup.

 Pros